 By Paul Barach

-There’s a lot of reasons to store cannabis seeds rather than just planting them in soil and letting them do their work.
-Sometimes you have some seeds leftover from your new favorite strain and don’t have the space available where you live to plant it.
-Sometimes you’re buying seeds for later use once you’ve got the time and energy for your planting project.
+There’s a lot of reasons to store marijuana seeds rather than just planting them in soil and letting them do their work.
+Sometimes you have some seeds leftover from your new favorite weed strain and don’t have the space available where you live to plant it.
+Other times, you’re buying seeds for later use once you’ve got the time and energy for your weed growing project.
+Maybe you’d like to hold on to precious genetics until you can seek out another strain to cross it to.
 Sometimes you’re just stocking up for an uncertain future.

 Fundamentals of Marijuana Seed Storage

-First, let’s go over the five main factors to consider when it comes to storing your cannabis seeds, especially for the long term.
+First, let’s go over the five main factors to consider when it comes to how to store marijuana seeds, especially for the long term.

 41℉ (5 ℃) is the absolute warmest you want your long-term storage spot to be, with the sweet spot being somewhere around 38 ℉.

-Humidity is another enemy in your battle for long-term storage because any hint of moisture is another clue to the seed that it’s time to stretch its leafy arms and legs.
-If the seed shell breaches before it’s in the soil, rot can set in.
+Humidity is another enemy in your battle for storing cannabis seeds long-term because any hint of moisture is another clue to the seed that it’s time to stretch its leafy arms and legs.
+If the marijuana seed shell breaches before it’s in the soil, rot can set in.

-Besides being dark, you want to expose your seeds to as little oxygen and carbon dioxide as possible.
-These gases are what growing plants breathe, as well as the pests that consume them.
-If you’re refrigerating your seeds, make your container as airtight as possible.
-If you have some vacuum-sealed plastic on hand, even better.
+Besides being dark, you want to expose your marijuana seeds to as little oxygen and carbon dioxide as possible.
+These gasses are what growing plants breathe, as well as the pests that consume them.

-Some cannabis strains (and some specific batches of those strains) naturally produce seeds that are hardier and longer-lasting than others.
-This plays a role in how long you can expect your seeds to remain viable, so be sure to do some research beforehand.
+Some weed strains (and some specific batches of those strains) naturally produce seeds that are hardier and longer-lasting than others.
+This plays a role in how long you can expect your marijuana seeds to remain viable, so be sure to do some research beforehand.

-Now that we’ve covered how temperature, humidity, light, air, and genetics work against you when it comes to seed storage, let’s cover the best cannabis seed storage methods.
+Now that we’ve covered how temperature, humidity, light, air, and genetics work against you when it comes to seed storage, let’s cover the best marijuana seed storage methods.

-Unlike a mailing envelope, glass jars are airtight which makes them much more suitable for long-term cannabis seed storage.
+Unlike a mailing envelope, glass jars are airtight, which makes them much more suitable for storing cannabis seeds long-term.
 Because many types of plastic can let small amounts of water in overtime, it’s highly recommended that you use glass with rubber stoppers.
-When storing seeds long term, you should also throw in a desiccant pack to keep the humidity stable.
+When storing cannabis seeds long term, you should also throw in a desiccant pack to keep the humidity stable.

-If you’re looking to store your seeds long term, vacuum sealing your seeds in thick Mylar bags can keep your seeds viable for up to half a decade.
-Since the bags are designed for long term storage, they’ll work well for your seeds as long as you make sure they were stored at the right humidity (a desiccant pack helps with this) and away from the light.
-This is one of the best options if you’re refrigerating your seeds.
+If you’re looking to store your cannabis seeds long term, vacuum sealing your seeds in thick Mylar bags can keep your seeds viable for up to half a decade.
+Because the bags are designed for long-term storage, they’ll work well for your marijuana seeds as long as you make sure they were stored at the right humidity (again, a desiccant pack helps with this) and away from the light.
+This is one of the best options if you’re refrigerating marijuana seeds.

 Seeds of Wisdom

-In conclusion, cannabis seeds can be stored for the long haul and stay viable as long as they’re kept away from heat, light, moisture, and air.
-The more care you put into your storage method, the longer your seeds will last.
-However, when it comes to planting seeds with the most chance of success, sooner is always better.
+In conclusion, storing cannabis seeds for the long haul is relatively simple.
+They will stay viable as long as they’re kept away from heat, light, moisture, and air.
+The more care you put into your storage method, the longer your marijuana seeds will last.
+However, when it comes to planting marijuana seeds with the most chance of success, sooner is always better.

 What are your best methods for storing seeds?
 Share in the comments below!